Let’s start with a harrowing statistic:

 To get the answer, we can come up with the sentence, “Odometer is an instrument used to measure mileage.“ Based on this relationship, we can now find out what exactly about the compass is being asked: “Compass is an instrument used to determine direction.“

 Do not get intimidated by the questions.
 Some questions may look difficult because of the complicated statements involved.
 However, not every question is constructed this way.
-There are questions that only require common sense to answer.
+Some questions only require common sense to answer.

 Learn some basics of logic.
 It will not hurt to brush up on some basic “rules” in logic.
 Knowing these simple “rules” will give you an advantage in answering logic-related questions.